World bible console

 3. The Conclave responds to your choice — reinstatement, or a bounty.

-reward: Emberglass charmbranches: 2respects: fire-magic limits
+reward: Emberglass charmbranches: 2respects: fire limits

 Apprentice